Currant, Black, 'Titania'

 Plant size: 2 gal. well rooted plant, about 18" tall with a well developed root system.
 Will likely produce fruit the second season in the ground if given good care.

-When we ship: Our next shipping period is fall 2016.
+When we ship: Our next shipping period is SPRING or Fall 2017.
 Order and reserve early.

 Shipping restrictions: Cannot ship to DE, ME, MA, NH, NC, RI